 During busier periods, we will collect material inside the cart, but may limit the number of extra bags we pick up to make sure everyone gets service.
 If some of your extra bags are not picked up, store them on your property until the next week's collection.

 NOTE: Yard waste in plastic bags will not be collected.

 Pet waste must be in a certified compostable bag or paper bag, and tied/rolled-closed, before going in your green cart.
 This is for the safety of your collector and will also help limit odours and prevent them from sticking to your cart.

 Wet materials can tend to stick to the cart making it difficult to come out during pickup.
 In the winter, this can also lead to material freezing inside the cart.
 Follow these tips to prevent material from sticking inside the cart.

-- Crumple up flyer sheets into balls and put in the bottom of your green cart.
-You can also use newspaper, paper bags or soiled pizza boxes.
+- Crumple up flyer sheets into balls and put them in the bottom of your green cart before putting in any food or yard waste.
+You can also use newspaper, paper bags, or soiled pizza boxes.

 - Use the end of a broomstick to stir and loosen up the material in the bottom of the cart before pickup day.

 - If the material is frozen inside, wait for warmer temperatures to thaw the material out.
 Place your cart in sunlight if possible and use a stick to loosen up the stuck items.